-- swelling of the arm due to lymph node removal (lymphedema)
+- swelling of the arm due to lymph node removal, called lymphedema

-- phantom breast pain where symptoms include unpleasant itching, “pins and needles,” pressure, and throbbing
+- phantom breast pain, including symptoms such as unpleasant itching, a sensation of “pins and needles,” pressure, and throbbing

-Another potential complication of a mastectomy is the psychological effects.
-Some patients may find it distressing to lose one or both breasts.
-Some may experience depression or anxiety following the surgery.
-Addressing these feelings through therapy, a support group, or another means is essential.
-Some patients may choose to have reconstructive breast surgery following a mastectomy in order to retain the same physical appearance they had prior to the mastectomy.
-Others may prefer to use breast prostheses to achieve the same effect.
+You may choose to have reconstructive breast surgery following a mastectomy in order to retain the same physical appearance prior to the procedure.
+Others may prefer to use breast prostheses to achieve the same results.

 There are many different options available for treating breast cancer, each with their own benefits and complications.
 Talk to your doctor about which treatment option is best for you.
 After you begin treatment, be sure to tell your doctor of any side effects and complications you experience.